oleksiisud/slack-cluster-finder/README.md

 # 🖥️ Slack Cluster Finder — Frontend

-The **Frontend Folder** is a the development of the frontend of the **Slack Cluster Finder**, which is React-based web application that allows users to analyze and visualize patterns within Slack channels.
+The **Frontend Folder** is a the development of the frontend for **Slack Cluster Finder**, which is React-based web application that allows users to analyze and visualize patterns within Slack channels.

 It provides a simple, clean interface for inputting channel names and viewing clustering insights from the backend.